Jointly Doing the Right Thing Right

 Never-ending renewed negotiation?

-We sometimes think very fast that some social accepted behavior is self-explanatory, natural or obvious.
+We sometimes think very quickly, that some social accepted behavior is self-explanatory, natural or obvious.
 But moral principles cannot be derived from empirical facts alone.
+Because those “things” are changing over time.
 Just as the moral law cannot rest on the interests or desires of individuals.
 They even cannot rest on the desires of one single community.
-Furthermore, the mere fact that a group of people in the past agreed to on something is not enough to make that agreement just.
-Since people have different perspectives , e.g. on the empirical end of happiness and what it consists of, mere utility cannot be the ultimate basis.
+Furthermore, the mere fact that a group of people in the past agreed on something, is not enough to make that agreement just.
+Since people have different perspectives , e.g. on the end of happiness and what it consists of.
+Mere “utility”, like the utaliarists may think, cannot be the ultimate basis.
 Why not?
-Because this would require the society to endorse one conception of happiness over others.
-Besides the utilitarian character, it also reflects some teleos aspects related to Aristotle’s view that we always have first to figure out the best way to live.
+Because this would require a society to endorse one conception of happiness over others.
+Besides the utilitarian character, it also reflects some aspects related to Aristotle’s “teleos”, a view that we always have first to figure out the best way to live.
 Then, shaping the character to cultivate the virtues of citizens, to inculcate civic excellence, to make possible a good way of life.
-But even though it would be the majority, that decides on what good signifies, would impose on some of the values of others and fail to respect the right of each person to pursue his or her own ends.
-Which is, obviously, a more Kantian view: Setting up a fair framework of rights within everybody may be free to pursue their own conceptions of the good for themselves.
+But even though it would be the majority, that decides on what good signifies, would impose on some of the values of others and fail to respect the right of each person to pursue his or her own moral, ends, or an individual concept of what a “good life” means.
+Which is, obviously, a more Kantian view: Setting up a fair framework of rights within everybody so that everyone may be free to pursue their own conceptions of the good for themselves.
 For universally valid moral principles, the test of rightfulness might be an imaginary act of collective consent.
 Shaping an adequate character is anyways a pleasant thing.

 What Game Theory is Teaching Us